Jamie Lickfold MBPsS MNCS Accred BSc (Hons)

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 I try to keep my fees as low as possible, while still providing a high quality service.
 I believe everyone should have access to therapy.

 £45 for evening session (from 5pm onward)

 I also have some reduced-rate spaces in the daytime available for students / pensioners / low-waged clients / unemployed / other concessions (£35).

 If you really can't afford this please get in touch as I may be able to suggest lower cost alternatives.

-I accept cash at the end of each session; alternatively you can pay via paypal or bank transfer prior to the session.
+I accept cash at the end of each session; alternatively you can pay via bank transfer prior to the session.